Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints out all the group the user is part of
+A script that prints out the effrctive username of the user